kjedmeade/EventTrackerProject/README.md

 ### Database
 The database used is collection of data on photography bookings for a single photographer.
 Booking information for each client  in the database includes the first name, last name, booking date, type of event (e.g. portrait session), location, etc.

+## JavaScript
+JavaScript was used to create the front End fo this application via XHR.
+Event listeners, XHR code, as well as some of the elements displayed on the page were coded in the script.js file.

 ![GitHub Logo](DB/bookingsdb.png)